ObolNetwork/obol-docs/docs/advanced/lido_csm_walkthrough.md

 docker compose up -d
 ```

-At this point, execution and consensus clients should start syncing, and Charon and the validator client should start waiting for the validator to be activated.
+At this point, execution and consensus clients should start syncing.
+Charon and the validator client should start waiting for the consensus client to be synced and the validator to be activated.

 ## Part 3: Deploy the keys to Lido CSM